This is the FAQ page for the Charity Treks HIV/AIDS Vaccine Bike Treks.

 Q. How do I get my bike back home at the end of the Trek ?

-A. You would transport it the same way you did to get it to Charlottesville.
+A. You would transport it the same way you did to get it to Burlington.
 We will provide the option of having your bike shipped back to you from the Charlottesville-area, when the gear truck returns from the Trek.
-Using this option means that you would not get your bike back until the Thursday following the event.
+Using this option means that you would not get your bike back until the Friday following the event.

 There is an additional fee for this, since we are essentially driving your bike back to Charlottesville, then shipping it via UPS or FedEx back to you.